Maxwell Jacob Friedman: Longest-reigning AEW World Champion (2022–2023)

 At WrestleDream on October 1, MJF successfully defended the ROH World Tag Team titles against The Righteous (Dutch and Vincent) in a handicap match after Cole suffered a legitimate broken ankle.
-On October 25 episode of Dynamite, MJF successfully defended the Dynamite Diamond Ring for the fifth time against Juice Robinson.
-After the match, MJF was challenged by Kenny Omega to an AEW Championship match on the October 28 edition of Collision which MJF accepted.
+On the October 25 episode of Dynamite, MJF successfully defended the Dynamite Diamond Ring for the fifth time against Juice Robinson.
+After the match, MJF was challenged by Kenny Omega to an AEW World Championship match on the October 28 edition of Collision which MJF accepted.
 On Collision, MJF successfully defended the title against Omega.
-On November 8 episode of Dynamite, MJF successfully defended the AEW World Championship against Daniel Garcia.
+On the November 8 episode of Dynamite, MJF successfully defended the AEW World Championship against Daniel Garcia.
 On October 30, it was announced that MJF and a mystery partner would defend the tag title against The Gunns (Austin Gunn and Colten Gunn) during the Full Gear Zero Hour pre-show on November 18.
 He was offered by Samoa Joe to be his partner in exchange for a future AEW World Championship match, but MJF declined until the November 17 episode of Rampage when he accepted after Joe saved him from a beat down.
 At Full Gear, MJF would both successfully defend the AEW World Championship against Jay White and the ROH Tag Titles with Joe against The Gunns, although MJF suffered a minor leg injury.
 On the following episode of Dynamite, MJF said he would defend the AEW World Championship against Joe that night, but Joe declined, opting to challenge MJF at the Worlds End pay-per-view on December 30 instead.
 On the December 27 episode of Dynamite: New Years Smash, MJF and Samoa Joe were scheduled to defend the ROH World Tag Team Championship against The Devil's Masked Men, but an apparently injured Samoa Joe was shown backstage, causing MJF to unsuccessfully defend the titles on his own.
 After being defeated by the Masked Men, MJF was attacked before being saved by Joe.
 However, it was revealed that Joe feigned the injury and had been working with the Devil to set MJF up, after which, Joe hit MJF with a steel chair and delivered a muscle buster.
-At Worlds End, MJF lost the AEW World Championship to Samoa Joe, ending his reign at 406 days.
+At Worlds End, MJF lost the AEW World Championship to Samoa Joe, ending his record-setting reign at 406 days.
 After the match, MJF was attacked by Roderick Strong, Matt Taven, Mike Bennett and Wardlow, who revealed themselves as The Devil's Masked Men, with Adam Cole revealing himself as the Devil.
 After the event, it was reported that MJF would be taking some time off due to injuries.